strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations.md

 #### Declaring new conditions

-Conditions are defined as an array of objects.
+A single condition is declared as an object, and multiple conditions are declared as an array of objects.
 Each condition object can have 4 possible properties:

 - `displayName` (string): the condition name as shown in the admin panel
 - `name` (string): the condition name, kebab-cased